wiseman-timelord/WiseRain/README.md

 # WiseTime-Rm

 ### STATUS: WORKING
 It works well, and has been, tested, optimized and improved.
-It does what is possible through Powershell Cmdlets, I could create additional modules for..
+It does what is, useful and possible, through Powershell Cmdlet.
-- Some kind of notation, top 5 important tasks, short note of for example 5 items with editing/input through plugin.
-- A stripped down version of CreditSight in its own panel, with use of additional plugins there will be input box (CreditSight) must be completed.

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, yes there is one.
 This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
 If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts with all, of the basic requirements in place and done through the use of cmdlets, therein...